spaceitup/checkout-android/README.rst

 ======================

-The look & feel of the Payment Page may be customised, i.e. colors, font style and icons can be changed so that it matches the look & feel of the mobile app.
+The look & feel of the Payment Page may be customised, i.e. colors, font style and icons can be changed so that it matches the look & feel of your mobile app.

 Page Orientation